```html

 Approved, ready for Financials x

-In Financials, send to customer x x x
+Transferred to Financials, sent to customer x x x

 Sent x x x